aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-animation-comparison-guide/_index.md

 ---
-title: "Create Dynamic Powerpoint Java – Aspose.Slides Animation Types Guide"
+title: "How to Add Animation in PowerPoint Java – Aspose.Slides Guide"
-description: "Learn how to create dynamic PowerPoint presentations in Java using Aspose.Slides.
-Compare animation types like Descend, FloatDown, Ascend, and FloatUp."
+description: "Learn how to add animation to dynamic PowerPoint presentations in Java using Aspose.Slides, comparing Descend, FloatDown, Ascend, and FloatUp effects."
-date: "2025-12-02"
+date: "2026-02-01"
 weight: 1
 url: "/java/animations-transitions/aspose-slides-java-animation-comparison-guide/"
 keywords: